VaclavElias/Jazor/README.md

 ```c#
 public IActionResult OnGetNews() =>  Partial("_NewsPartial", 10);
 ```
 - You would like a hybrid of your current website and add simple SPA functionality

 This library is using currently:

 - TypeScript to handle all common actions workload
 - ASP.NET Core 5.0 TagHelpers to simplify using **data-** and a bit help with strongly typed Controllers and Actions

+_Note: Jazor name is just temporary name_

 ## Requirements